CleverRaven/Cataclysm-DDA/doc/ITEM_DISASSEMBLY.md

 Things to note:
 - Simple disassemblies, such as smashing a skull or simply cutting apart metal with a hacksaw, should likely not use any skills.
 - It is not possible to obtain items with ``UNRECOVERABLE`` flag through disassembly, either through uncraft recipes or reversible crafting recipes, however, defining them in the ``components`` field does not cause errors.
 They will simply be ignored.
-- ``copy-from`` support for uncraft recipes is extremely limited and it is best to avoid it where possible
+- ``copy-from`` support for uncraft recipes is extremely limited and it is best to avoid it where possible.